Fluoride treatment strengthens enamel, the outer surface of your teeth.

 Fluoride strengthens tooth enamel, repairs demineralized areas by adding calcium back into the tooth, and makes enamel more resistant to decay and the acids and plaque that cause decay.

 Topical fluorides are fluorides applied to the outside of your teeth like toothpaste and fluoride mouth rinses.
+Topical fluoride, like fluoride in toothpaste, helps make the teeth harder and more resistant to decay from the outside of the tooth.
 Read the label on your toothpaste and be sure it contains fluoride and is ADA approved.

 Fluoride varnish, gel, or foam applied in your dental office is another topical fluoride that contains more fluoride than your toothpaste or mouth rinse can provide.
 Children wearing orthodontic braces and appliances should use fluoride more frequently to prevent cavities when thorough brushing is more difficult.
 In addition to fluoride treatments at dental visits, orthodontic patients should also be using fluoride rinse or prescription toothpaste or rinse with higher fluoride levels at home.